FAQs About Square Shower Drain Covers

 What are PRO Drain Covers made of?

-PRO Covers are a composite construction made of a high strength polycarbonate core material as the base, which is clad with a PVD coated stainless steel.
+PRO Covers are a composite construction made of a high strength polycarbonate base covered with PVD coated stainless steel.

 The composite construction gives impressive features and benefits that other covers can’t achieve.